 Extended vignette questions now comprise half of the Psychiatry Certification Exam and one quarter of the Psychiatry MOC Exam.
-This vignette type of multiple choice question is easy in that the topics are not designed to trick you or to cover obscure points.
+This vignette type of multiple-choice question is easy in that the topics are not designed to trick you or to cover obscure points.
 And at the same time they are very hard because they require you to make render a judgment among options that are shades of gray.
-Listen to Dr. Jack present a detailed and uplifting presentation on how… READ MORE
+Listen to Dr. Jack present a detailed and uplifting presentation on how to… READ MORE

 I’ve received several emails from doctors who’ve recently taken their psychiatry board exam.
 Here are some quotes that I present to you anonymously and then provide my responses.

 “I recently took the Psychiatry Board exam and I honestly don’t know what to think.
 I was struggling with time.
 The vignettes were super long….one of the video was about five minutes long.
 I did take about four breaks but honestly didn’t have time to eat lunch.
 I finished about five minutes… READ MORE

 It’s not a secret that board exams test your knowledge of the details of the myriad treatment interventions used in treating patients.
 In addition to knowing the circumstances of when to choose a particular intervention over another (discussed in other posts), you are expected to know the details of each specific treatment intervention.
 Thus, the question that arises for the exam taker is “just how much detail about treatment interventions do I need to know?”